elastisys/compliantkubernetes/docs/adr/0033-run-cluster-api-controllers-on-service-cluster.md

 * Independent clusters
   - All clusters run the Cluster API controllers and all clusters manage themselves independently.
-* Management cluster
+* Management Cluster
-  - A new separate management cluster runs the Cluster API controllers and manages all clusters in the environment.
+  - A new separate Management Cluster runs the Cluster API controllers and manages all clusters in the environment.
-* management cluster
+* Management Cluster
-  - The management cluster runs the Cluster API controllers and manages all clusters in the environment.
+  - The Management Cluster runs the Cluster API controllers and manages all clusters in the environment.

 ## Decision Outcome

-Chosen option: "management cluster", because it strikes the balance between security, as it has relatively good availability properties and no Kubernetes admin credentials have to be stored in the workload cluster, and maintainability, as clusters can be managed centralised.
+Chosen option: "Management Cluster", because it strikes the balance between security, as it has relatively good availability properties and no Kubernetes admin credentials have to be stored in the workload cluster, and maintainability, as clusters can be managed centralised.

 ### Positive Consequences <!-- optional -->

 * Requires no additional resources
 * Requires single instance of Cluster API controllers per environment
 * Requires less deployment and maintenance efforts to manage
-* Management cluster already provides services to allow backups, monitoring, and logging
+* Management Cluster already provides services to allow backups, monitoring, and logging
 * Workload cluster will not have Kubernetes admin credentials

 ### Negative Consequences <!-- optional -->

-* Cluster API controllers availability relies on management cluster
+* Cluster API controllers availability relies on Management Cluster
-  - Main consideration is control plane, since management cluster has sufficient nodes for the controller to reschedule
+  - Main consideration is control plane, since Management Cluster has sufficient nodes for the controller to reschedule
   - Workload cluster will still function but it will lose auto heal and auto scaling functions
-* Management cluster will have Kubernetes admin credentials for the workload cluster
+* Management Cluster will have Kubernetes admin credentials for the workload cluster

 ## Pros and Cons of the Options <!-- optional -->